gurgeh/gurgeh.github.com/source/_posts/2013-09-03-big-programming.markdown

 We use two types of files to program Glow.
 The detail files, which can contain anything, and the overview files, which may only contain constants and how components are connected to each other.
 An overview file may not use macros.

 Both are editable with any text editor, but the overview file can also be edited visually as a vectorized flowchart (vectorized to zoom in on details).
 This should have a number of benefits.
--The overview chart is good documentation that is never out of date.
+- The overview chart is good documentation that is never out of date.
 Not for a library API, but for a system or application.
--You can design programs on your tablet or phone, by touch.
+- You can design programs on your tablet or phone, by touch.
 Fill in the details when you get to a keyboard.
--You get a visual REPL for debugging and testing.
+- You get a visual REPL for debugging and testing.
 Change constants (read more below) and watch changes, live.
--The flowchart may also serve as a simple control panel for the application in production.
+- The flowchart may also serve as a simple control panel for the application in production.

 It is important that you should never need a special application to view the overview file.
 It must be perfectly legible as text, even when generated by a flowchart-editor.